TheQuinbox/lookup/docs/lookup.md

 * Word definer is now displayed much nicer.
 * Pressing Alt+f4 now hides the window, doesn't exit.
 To exit, use the close button.
 * You can now fetch advice slips.
+* You can now hide and unhide the window.

 ### 0.12
 * Added Urban Dictionary search.